Separating in a Common Law Marriage: Do We Need to Divorce?

 2. Agree to live together in Texas as husband and wife and represent themselves as husband and wife to others.

-There are other legal requirements in order for couples to be able to enter a common-law marriage recognized by the state of Texas.
+There are other legal requirements for couples to be able to enter a common-law marriage recognized by the state of Texas.
 These requirements are the following:

 1. The person participating in the union must be 18 years old and above.